bluehat/lifemaker/src/md/home.md

 Ideally, we will help you coordinate with a broader effort in your geographic community, but for now we're just collecting some form of contact information.

+Here is a [google form](https://docs.google.com/spreadsheets/d/1QE1vzezYdf6QJwxaMMLrWIks5AYAPUeSRWXxaYd3yK8/edit#gid=587452832) (not affiliated with us) where people with printers are volunteering to help.

 ### Technical bits

 #### How to manufacture equipment